benallard/galileo/README.txt

           using the ANT protocol.
 To synchronize it, please use libfitbit_.

-This utility is mainly targeted at Linux because Fitbit does not provide any Linux-compatible software but, as Python is cross-platform and the libraries used are available on a broad variety of platforms, it should not be too difficult to port it to other platforms.
+This utility is mainly targeted at Linux because Fitbit does not provide any Linux-compatible software, but as Python is cross-platform and the libraries used are available on a broad variety of platforms, it should not be too difficult to port it to other platforms.